robcarver17/pysystemtrade/docs/IB.md

 It also includes functions to help manage the queues which store data coming from IB to be passed to the client:

-- `__init__`: Adds a log, and initialises dictionaries required to store queues.
+- `__init__`: Adds a log, and initialises dictionaries required for error handling
-- `init_contractdetails`: prepare a queue for contract details
-- `init_historicprices`: prepare a queue for historic prices
+- `error_handler`: Error handler.
+Needs to be added to the underlying ib_insync object (this is done by the connection object)

 ### Connection objects